Rwanda - Country Commercial Guide

 Establishing an Office

-The RDB provides an efficient business registration service and potential tax incentives to investors in specific sectors.
+RDB provides an efficient business registration service and potential tax incentives to investors in specific sectors.
 These include exports; manufacturing; energy generation, transmission and distribution; information and communication technologies, business process outsourcing and financial services; mining activities relating to mineral exploration; transport, logistics and electric mobility; construction or operations of specialized innovation parks or specialized industrial parks; affordable housing; tourism that includes hotels, adventure tourism and agro-tourism; horticulture and cultivation of other high-value plants; creative arts in the subsector of the film industry; and skills development in areas where the country has limited skills and capacity.
 The RDB offers one of the fastest business registration processes in Africa.
 New investors can register online at the RDB’s website and receive a registration certificate in person in as little as six hours at RDB’s Office of the Registrar General.
-RDB’s “one-stop shop” helps foreign investors secure required approvals, certificates, and work permits to start their businesses.
-Investors should be aware that RDB often is unable to enforce tax incentives it has offered – even when in contracts and formal legal agreements - and all such incentives should be reviewed and approved separately by the Rwandan Revenue Authority (RRA) in writing to improve enforceability.
+RDB’s One Stop Centre helps foreign investors secure required approvals, certificates, and work permits to start their businesses.
+In March 2023, the Government of Rwanda decided to expand the One Stop Centre to offer at least 23 licensing services.
+The expanded center will help reduce time and previous movements investors had to do between institutions for licensing.
+Investors should be aware RDB often is unable to enforce tax incentives it has offered – even when in contracts and formal legal agreements – and all such incentives should be reviewed and approved separately by the RRA in writing to improve enforceability.
 RDB is often unable to assist with long-term work and residence permits for expatriate and third country staff after the initial start-up phase of a business.
-For current regulations and/or assistance, contact the Rwanda Development Board.
+For current regulations and/or assistance, contact RDB.

 Franchising

-Franchising is still uncommon in Rwanda, although Kentucky Fried Chicken, FedEx, MoneyGram, DHL, Western Union, and Jibu Water have established franchise operations here.
+Franchising is still uncommon in Rwanda, although KFC, FedEx, MoneyGram, DHL, Western Union, and Jibu Water have established franchise operations here.
 Regulations in this sector are not yet well established.

 Direct Marketing